smshiverick/bigdata-applications-analytics-F17/notebook.md

 * 09/25/17  Attended online zoom meeting on paper1, shareLatex, github
 * 10/02/17  Attended online zoom meeting on paper1, question about table, figure, JabRef references
 * 10/16/17  Attended online zoom meeting on paper2, and revisions for paper1 report.bib and report.tex
+* (TO DO)  Attend online zoom meeting on paper2 and course project

 # Logistics
 *	08/25-09/01/17  Read Course Organization and Introduction, and Piazza Folders curation